modelica/ModelicaSpecification/Tutorial.md

 model Bar "Massless bar with two mechanical cuts."
  MbsCut a b;
  parameter Position3 r = {0, 0, 0}
- "Position vector from the origin of cut-frame A"
- " to the origin of cut-frame B";
+ "Position vector from the origin of cut-frame A to the origin of cut-frame B";
 equation
  // Kinematic relationships of cut-frame A and B b.S = a.S;